Management system¶

 methods is done through a virtual device called scheduler

 that is accessible to all experiments.
-The scheduler virtual device is requested like regular devices using get_device()
+The scheduler virtual device is requested like any other device, with get_device()

 check_pause()